maikewu/forms/docs/fields/04-address-input.md

 | Required        | no              |
 | Default Value   | empty [Array]               |

 By setting `supportedNonNumericCharacters`, the field will support a list of non numeric characters.
-The charcaters are case sensitive.
+The characters are case sensitive.

 ``` JSON (validators)
 "validators":{